Childrens Religious Education

 We have an excellent line-up of teachers for the high school youth of the parish.
 Each teacher will cover a series on a particular topic.
 Afterwards, your teenagers can attend the 6:00 pm Mass, and then immediately after they can attend the youth ministry evenings for food and fellowship.
 Learning about the faith at 4:30, praying the faith at 6:00, and living the faith at 7:00.
 Here at Holy Spirit, we offer the complete experience – Food, friends, and faith!
-To register your teenager for High School CCD classes beginning September 20, 2020, please check back here on June 15, 2020 when registrations open up.
+To register your child for Religious Education (CCD) classes beginning the week of September 20, 2020, please click here.

-Our special education classes are staffed by men and women who are extremely dedicated to these children, some work in Fairfax County Public Schools in this field, and we maintain a low student-teacher ratio.
 All children are made in the image and likeness of God, and are entitled to all our support, our catechetical efforts, and assistance in receiving the sacraments, which is their right as baptized Catholics.
-Please let us know how we can personally help you, and please click here to register your child.
+Our special education classes are staffed by men and women who are extremely dedicated to these children, some work in Fairfax County Public Schools in the special education field, and we maintain a low student-teacher ratio.
+Please let us know how we can personally help you.

 “The Church continues to affirm the dignity of every human being, and to grow in knowledge and understanding of the gifts and needs of her members who live with disabilities.
 Likewise, the Church recognizes that every parish community includes members with disabilities, and earnestly desires their active participation.
 All members of the Body of Christ are uniquely called by God by virtue of their Baptism.
 In light of this call, the Church seeks to support all in their growth in holiness, and to encourage all in their vocations.
 Participating in, and being nourished by, the grace of the sacraments is essential to this growth in holiness.
 Catholic adults and children with disabilities, and their families, earnestly desire full and meaningful participation in the sacramental life of the Church.” – US Conference of Catholic Bishops click here to read more here.

-OUR TOPIC FOR THE ADULT CCD 2020-2021 will be announced this June.
+OUR TOPIC FOR THE ADULT CCD 2020-2021 will be announced this September.
 During Sunday CCD classes for the children, the parents and all adults have the opportunity to learn about the faith too!
 If it’s been a long time since you were in CCD classes, and you feel like there is more to learn, this is the perfect one-hour-a-week for you!
-Click here to register.

 The religious education program here runs on the dedicated work of many volunteers.
-The greatest talent they have is the love of Jesus Christ and his Holy Church, and the greatest skill they have is the desire to help the children encounter the mystery of Christ through the Church’s catechesis.
-To volunteer as a CCD Catechist, assistant catechist, substitute catechist, hall monitor, office assistant, or school service hour related volunteer, click here to register.
+The greatest talent they have is their love of Jesus Christ and his Holy Church, and the greatest skill they have is the desire to help the children encounter the mystery of Christ through the Church’s catechesis.
+To volunteer for either in-person and online sessions as a catechist, assistant catechist, substitute catechist, hall monitor, office assistant, or school service hour related volunteer, click here to register.

 1) Baptism – If your child (or anyone) is not baptized, we would love to help!
-Please contact the DRE to make arrangements.
+Please contact the Office of Religious Education to make arrangements.

 2) Confirmation – is a one year program that begins in the 7th grade.
 Children are prepared to receive the Sacrament of Confirmation during the autumn of their 8th grade year.
-Children who are enrolled in public schools should enroll in CCD classes (click here), children who are enrolled in Holy Spirit School (or any other Catholic school) complete their religious education in the school in preparation for receiving Confirmation at Holy Spirit (if your child is enrolled in another Catholic school – please notify the DRE so we are aware), and children who are homeschooled complete their religious education at home (please register your homeschool child by clicking here).
-If your child is older than 7th grade, please contact the DRE as soon as possible so we can help you.
+Children who are enrolled in public schools should enroll in CCD classes, children who are enrolled in Holy Spirit School (or any other Catholic school) complete their religious education in the school in preparation for receiving Confirmation at Holy Spirit (if your child is enrolled in another Catholic school – please notify the Office of Religious Education so we are aware), and children who are homeschooled complete their religious education at home (please register your homeschool child by clicking here).
+If your child is older than 7th grade, please contact the Office of Religious Education as soon as possible so we can help you.
 Confirmation is too precious to be missed!

 3) Holy Communion – is a one year program that begins in the 2nd grade.
 Children are prepared to receive their first Holy Communion during the spring of their 2nd grade year.
-Children who are enrolled in public schools should enroll in CCD classes (click here), children who are enrolled in Holy Spirit School (or any other Catholic school) complete their religious education in the school in preparation for receiving their first Holy Communion at Holy Spirit (if your child is enrolled in another Catholic school – please notify the DRE so we are aware), and children who are homeschooled complete their religious education at home (please register your homeschool child by clicking here).
-If your child is older than 2nd grade, please contact the DRE as soon as possible so we can help you.
-Every child should recieve the precious and life-giving Body and Blood of Our Lord Jesus Christ!
+Children who are enrolled in public schools should enroll in CCD classes, children who are enrolled in Holy Spirit School (or any other Catholic school) complete their religious education in the school in preparation for receiving their first Holy Communion at Holy Spirit (if your child is enrolled in another Catholic school – please notify the DRE so we are aware), and children who are homeschooled complete their religious education at home (please register your homeschool child by clicking here).
+If your child is older than 2nd grade, please contact the Office of Religious Education as soon as possible so we can help you.
+Every child should receive the precious and life-giving Body and Blood of Our Lord Jesus Christ!

 4) Confession – Children in 2nd grade go to their first Confession during Lent in the 2nd grade year, as part of their preparation for receiving their first Holy Communion.
 During that first Confession service, all family members are invited to go to Confession with the children; fathers, mothers, brothers, sisters, everyone!
-All other children enrolled in CCD classes (click here to register) have the opportunity to go to Confession twice a year, during the Church’s penitential seasons of Advent and Lent, during their CCD classes.
-If your child is older than 2nd grade, and has not gone to Confession, please contact the DRE to make arrangements.
+All other children enrolled in CCD classes have the opportunity to go to Confession twice a year, during the Church’s penitential seasons of Advent and Lent, during their CCD classes.
+If your child is older than 2nd grade, and has not gone to Confession, please contact the Office of Religious Education to make arrangements.